Rhiot Documentation

 What the quickstart is actually doing?

-This quickstart triggers Camel timer event every second and sends it to the system logger using Camel Log component.
+This quickstart triggers event every second and sends it to the system logger using component.
 This is fairy simple functionality, but enough to demonstrate the Camel Kura project is actually working and processing messages.